 The 2005 Elan Vineyards Cabernet Sauvignon is smooth and seamless from start to finish and is an elegant wine that shows extremely well even without food.
 In fact, this is one of the nicer without food Napa Cabernet Sauvignons we’ve tried.
 The perfume filling bouquet holds just a hint of vanilla followed by a palate containing concentrated flavors including notes of raspberry and blackberry.
 The finish is lively and features broad sweet tannins.
 Elan’s wines tend to age very well and once a year they showcase their older vintages for wine club members only.

 The 2014 Elan Vineyards Late Harvest Cabernet Sauvignon is 18% alcohol by volume and has a residual sugar of 11% by weight.
 Offers a sweet aroma of fruit yet also shows floral notes.
 Hints of baking spices and toasted oak.
-Sweet but not overly so – well-balanced with a finesse between sweetness, flavor and acidity.
-Flavors of ripe plum and blackberry.
-No harshness on the finish – lingers with plenty of flavor and hints of chocolate.
-Let this wine sit out for a few days and it will become better – offering lasting notes of caramel and vanilla on the palate.
+Sweet but not overly so that it is well-balanced with a finesse between sweetness, flavor and acidity.
+The palate sports flavors of ripe plum and blackberry.
+There is no harshness on the finish and lingers with plenty of flavor and hints of chocolate and lasting notes of caramel and vanilla.
+Let this wine sit out for a few days and it will become better.

 The 2006 Elan Vineyards Late Harvest Cabernet Sauvignon is inky dark with a pleasing very aromatic nose.
 This wine is sweet but not cloyingly so; it shows very ripe dark fruit (blackberry, blueberry), but is not prune like in nature.
 It is a sweet wine that finds a good balance between sweetness and alcohol.
 The finish shows good structure and is slightly smoky.
 This wine is only available to club members.